Salmon Bowls

 Storage instructions

-To store: I recommend storing the salmon, rice, and veggies separately from each other in airtight containers.
+To store: I recommend storing the salmon, rice, and vegetables separately in airtight containers.
 Stored this way in the refrigerator, they should keep for up to 3-4 days.

 To freeze: The salmon and rice can each be stored in freezer-safe containers and frozen for up to 3 months.
 Everything else I recommend enjoying fresh.
 Allow the rice and salmon to thaw overnight in the fridge before reheating.